 Now that you know how to make this ginger cookies recipe, how excited are you to make a superfood recipe?
 While I eat these cookies for dessert—I often pair one with a decaf espresso—I won’t fault you if you decide to include one in a superfood breakfast!

-Now, go get your preheated oven ready and your baking sheets sprayed with oil!
-I enjoy these cookies straight out of the oven, but they’re also delicious at room temperature.
+I enjoy these gluten-free gingerbread cookies straight out of the oven, but they’re also delicious at room temperature.

-If you love these gluten-free almond cookies, you’ll also enjoy these baked goods:
+If you love these gluten-free gingerbread cookies, you’ll also enjoy these baked goods:

 Superfood Gluten-Free Gingerbread Cookies